 The bank was an understated affair, made of ordinary wood and painted white inside and out.
 There was a long desk with several bankers speaking to well-dressed customers, some noble, judging by their dress and signet rings.
 Braden walked to the desk, waited quietly.
-A well-dressed woman in her thirties wearing the bank’s colours came forward, smiling.
+A pretty woman in her thirties wearing the bank’s colours came forward, smiling.
 Her thoughts screamed almost pure fear.
 This woman was holding a good face.

 “Into my office, please, Mister Braden.”